Standardized Testing Information

 PSAT

-PHS Sophomores and Juniors will take the PSAT/NMSQT on October 18, 2024.
+PHS Sophomores and Juniors will take the PSAT/NMSQT on October 15, 2025.
 Scores will be available sometime in December .
 Students may view their scores by creating or logging into their existing College Board account.
 Guidance counselors will meet with all juniors and sophomores in January to discuss how to improve scores and prepare for the SAT.
+For More information regarding the PSAT click here!

 Students are strongly encouraged to link their College Board and Khan Academy Accounts.